 During my visit I also noticed some parts of the path were additionally fenced off with wire fencing, further decreasing the possibility for people to enter into the park areas of the park.
 I thought perhaps this fencing was temporarily in place to protect the recent plantings.
 On the other side of the path there were however similar plantings, but no fence, so this theory doesn't seem to hold any ground.

-It should also be noted that this fencing was likewise present around park's perimeter at the car park, forcing visitors to walk around and use the concrete path to enter into the park.
+It should also be noted that this fencing was likewise present around the park's perimeter at the car park, forcing visitors to walk around and use the concrete path to enter into the park.
 Perhaps ad-hoc decision making is the most straightforward explanation for these otherwise inexplicable choices.

-To come back to the psychological barrier formed by the miniscule physical barrier surrounding the path, let us take a look at one of the entrances.
+To come back to the psychological barrier formed by the minuscule physical barrier surrounding the path, let us take a look at one of the entrances.
 Here a very common Dutch bicycle- and footpath design transitions into the path designed specifically for the park.
 These commonplace paths actually are far more inviting for getting off the path than the path designed especially for the park.
 It can thus be clearly seen that this design was chosen for aesthetic rather than functional reasons and that is one of the hallmarks of bad design.

 Inside the grassy areas of the park I only found one bench, which surrounded a tree.